-Did you know that massage therapy and other complementary forms of healthcare are becoming more and more prominent in the fight against chronic pain.
+Massage therapy and other complementary forms of healthcare are becoming more and more prominent in the fight against chronic pain.
 For some, the idea of a person massaging their sore body is wonderful, and for other it’s terrifying.
 They don’t want to experience any more pain than they do already.
 But have no fear.
-Your massage is tailored to your needs completely.
+At Narjé Massage and Wellness each massage is tailored to your needs completely.
 If that means doing the lightest form of pressure possible, that’s what you’ll get.
 If you want those sore areas “worked out”, that can be done too.
 Communication is key.
-If you want more or less pressure, let me know.
+If you want more or less pressure, let us know.
 If a certain area is too painful to touch that day, that’s fine too.
 It’s all about what you need, what you want, and what is best for you in the long run.

 If you’re suffering from chronic pain, or know someone who is, let’s see if massage therapy would be a good addition to your current treatment plan.

 Narjé Massage and Wellness in Auburn, Ma offers stress reduction, pain management and treatment specific therapy in a safe, nurturing, healing environment.
 Whether you want to just relax or address a chronic pain issue we can customize a treatment just for YOU.
 To schedule your appointment call 774-232-0568 or visit our website www.narjemassagewellness.com